zhangchengchuan/tp-1/docs/UserGuide.md

 Format: `deleteMod INDEX`
 * Deletes the mod by the specified `INDEX`.
-* The index refers to the index number shown in the displayed module list
+* The index refers to the index number shown in the displayed module list.
 * The index **must be a positive integer** 1, 2, 3, ...

 Example: `deleteMod 2` deletes module No.2 from the list.